ofirsharony/ofirsharony.github.io/about.md

 Here are a few (adjusted) quotes I embraced, which lead me to this point:

-> You don’t have to change the world with every post.
-You might publish a quick thought or two that helps encourage someone else to learn or try something new
+> _You don’t have to change the world with every post.
+You might publish a quick thought or two that helps encourage someone else to learn or try something new_

-> posts are done when you say they are.
-They're done when you stop writing, which doesn't require the perfect insight or conclusion
+> _Posts are done when you say they are.
+They're done when you stop writing, which doesn't require the perfect insight or conclusion_

 I've been thinking about this for years, and never got over the hump.
 I was always writing sporadically, and some of my posts reached audiences I never expected, opening doors to new opportunities.